Audi Q5 review

 One thing you'll notice with the Audi Q5 is that the ride is a little bit firm, but well-judged damping does ensure that it handles bumps without major problems.

 The 2.0-litre and 3.0-litre TDI engines both offer great performance, and the latter benefits from Audi's seven-speed S tronic automatic transmission.
+A new version of the 2.0-litre TDI will arrive next year, replacing the current 175bhp version, and increase power to 187bhp as well as being quieter and more refined.

 There's also a clever 2.0-litre TFSI petrol which offers impressive pace but your wallet will definitely feel lighter than if you opted for the 2.0-litre diesel.
 For serious performance there's a 3.0-litre supercharged V6 which comes in the SQ5 where it develops 349bhp and 470Nm of torque.